 There are two factors to consider.
 First, when do you plan on starting law school and second, how much time do you want to spend preparing for the LSAT?
 You should allow yourself plenty of time to devote to the test prep course, as well as time to complete other law school admissions components.

 Almost all students begin law school in the Fall semester.
 Based on the standard admissions cycle students should take the LSAT by December for admissions and entrance the following fall.
 The October test is the most popular exam date.
 Some smaller and regionally accredited schools accept the February examination for fall admissions.
 The June exam is for those getting an early start in the application process.

 Most Sherwood students will spend about 60 hours preparing for the LSAT in the 6 week period.
 This encompasses taking 5 practice tests.
 Some students need additional time to complete their homework assignments, while others want to take more practice tests before their official exam.
-While our courses align directly with each examination date (except the early summer preparation for the September/October exam) some students prefer to take the prep course farther in advance.
+While our courses align directly with each examination date some students prefer to take the prep course farther in advance.
 For example, some students take our April Start Date Course to prepare for the October exam; this allows extra time to continue to take more practice tests.